 The Guide to MAINTENANCE FREE Green Fishing Lights

 The number one struggle with underwater green fishing lights is the everlasting battle with continuous barnacle and marine growth.
 Some of the best quality underwater green fishing lights will burn off the growth, but if the dusk to dawn sensor fails, a circuit breaker trips or you simply forget to leave the light plugged in; before you know it there's a bunch of barnacles that have covered the lens and no amount of heat will break them free of their cement-like hardened super glue.
-The only tried and true removal method is a jar of elbow grease and a good chisel to clean them off.
+We put together a guide to maintenance-free green fishing lights, but it looks like the only tried-and-true removal method is a jar of elbow grease and a good chisel to clean them off.
+Read on to find out the truth.

 Coastal Neighborhood Experiment: Green Fishing Light Maintenance